Walmart's minimum wage will go up in February because of new tax plan

 Because of the tax reform law, Walmart says it's also creating a new benefit to assist associates with adoption expenses.
 The benefit, which will be available to full-time hourly and salaried workers, will total $5,000 per child.

-The company said it's also expanding its parental and maternity leave policy.
+The company, the nation's largest private-sector employer, said it's also expanding its parental and maternity leave policy.
 Full-time hourly workers in the United States will get 10 weeks of paid maternity leave and six weeks of paid parental leave.

 The changes affect more than 1 million hourly associates.